Wait (Earshot song)

 Lyrically, the song deals with the frustration of loneliness and indifference toward the world.
 Phrasing is somewhat general and a particular inspiration or meaning behind "Wait" is not evident.
-Despite these melancholy themes, the song is rather quick-paced and headstrong in its execution.
+Despite these melancholy themes, the song is rather quick-paced and headstrong in its execution, hinting that the person going through all of it is willing to overcome his loneliness and indifference.

 Music video

 The song's music video was directed by Noble Jones.
 It features the band playing in a grassy landscape at night, and was aired frequently on Headbangers Ball upon release.
 The video was also included at the end of the aforementioned Tampa Bay Lightning DVD.